adamsilver/fdpb/registration.md

 ## Validation

 Up to now, we've done as much as we can to make this registration form easy to use.
 We have clear, always visible labels.
-We have an additional password hint that explains what we expect the user to type.
+We have an additional password hint that provides must-needed clarification.

-We have a layout that works well on small and big screens and a design that caters for people who use keyboard and that also may suffer from various visual or motor impairments.
+We have a layout that works well on small and big screens and a design that caters for people who use keyboard.
+And we've considered the experience for people suffering from various visual or motor impairments.

-But, sometimes people don't read all the instructions and sometimes people make mistakes.
-When this happens we need to help the user be on their way.
-This is essential.
+But, people don't always read the instructions and sometimes people make mistakes.
+When this happens it's essential we provide an experience that helps users fix their mistakes.

-Validation is the biggest design challenge we've faced so far and whilst it's not that hard, many sites get this wrong by either doing too little, or doing too much too early.
+Validation is the biggest design challenge we've faced so far and whilst it's not that hard, most sites get this wrong by either doing too little, or doing too much.
+Or oddly, by doing both at the same time.

-To ensure users can fix their errors easily, we'll need to tell them what's gone wrong and how to fix it.
-But before all that we need to decide when we should validate the form.
+To ensure users can fix their errors easily, we'll need to tell them what's gone wrong and how to make it right.
+The first question we need to answer is *when to provide feedback*.

 ### When to validate

 To design an inclusive experience we must consider the experience without Javascript first, which is more common than you may at first think[^].
-Fortunately, when we consider the experience for people without Javascript we find there is only one option which is onsubmit.
+Fortunately, when we consider the experience for people without Javascript we're left with one option: to validate `onsubmit`.

-I've often found that making things work without Javascript to the best of my ability can quite often provide a great experience period.
-And in fact in a recent large-scale project I was involved with, we performed validation on the server only.
+I've often found that&mdash;contrary to popular belief&mdash;making things work without Javascript often produces the best experience, period.
+And, in fact in a recent large-scale project I was involved with, we performed validation on the server only.
 And it worked really well.

-This is not to say client-side validation is bad.
-It can be really beneficial.
-The point is when we do the basics first, we can find ourselves needing to provide the basics only.
-And when we do this, it makes for a faster experience.
-Less Javascript means we're quicker to market, less going down the wire, and less opportunity for failure.
+This is not to say client-side validation is bad as such.
+But often we dive straight into the enhancement, when perhaps if we had started with the so-called *degraded* experience, we might find that we don't need the enhancement at all.

+If we don't need to provide the enhancement, then we don't need to write as much code.
+This in turn has the following benefits:

+1. We have less work to do
+2. We have to send less code to the user (meaning a faster experience)
+3. It has a wider (read: inclusive) reach by default.

-Additionally, we can't validate everything on the client.
+In any case, we can't validate everything on the client.
 At some point we're going to have to interogate the database.
 For our registration to pass validation it will need to check that the user didn't enter someone elses email address, for example.

-By designing with out Javascript to begin with, not only do we reach a wider audience, but we also cover scenarios that we may have forgotten about had we jumped straight into the all-singing and all-dancing fancy-pants solution.
+By designing without Javascript to begin with, not only do we reach a wider audience, but we also cover scenarios that we may have forgotten about had we jumped straight into the all-singing and all-dancing fancy-pants solution.

-So, we're going to be validating our form on submit.
+So, we're going to be validating our form `onsubmit`.
 This is something that forms do by default and is fully accessible out of the box.
 Validating on submit gives users consistency and familiarity whether Javascript kicks in and validates formatting on the client, or whether it was passed through to the server for something more.

 When Javascript kicks-in we have an opportunity to provide live validation.
-Live validation (also known as inline validation or live feedback) enables users to know whether what they type into a text box is valid as they type.
+Live inline validation (or feedback) enables users to know whether what they type into a text box is valid as they type.
 Heydon Pickering talks about this in Inclusive Design Patterns:

 > Some fancy form validation scripts give you live feedback as you type your text entries, letting you know whether what you type is valid as you type it.
 This can become very difficult to manage.
 For entries that require a certain number of characters, the first few keystrokes always going to constitute an invalid entry.
 So, when do we send feedback to the user and how frequently?